NewPythonX-NPX/VeloStrap/README.md

 * **Internet Connection:** Required for the initial setup and to fetch the latest Roblox versions automatically.
 * **No Manual Install Needed:** VeloStrap will automatically detect, download, and update Roblox if it isn't found on your system or is outdated
-* **Windows OS Needed:** Currently only Windows is supported, Linux and MacOS not yet.
+* **Selective OS's only:** We currently only stably support Windows OS.
+Linux Arch and MacOS are **EXPERIMENTAL**.
+This means they are not thoroughly tested and expected to have many bugs.

 ---

 ## 💎 Credits & Team

 **Creator & Lead Developer**
-* **@horimiya_lover8053** - NewPythonX Studio (NPX)
+-  * **@horimiya_lover8053** - NewPythonX Studio (NPX Studios)

-* Frontend Programmar (no backend, and text as frontend)
+**Human Contributors**
+- * **@ilias3208 (703620248036835508)** - Linux tester (Discord)

 **AI Assistants**
+* **Codex (ChatGPT)** - Senior Programmer

+* **Cursor** - Senior Programmar

-* **ChatGPT (Codex)** - Lead Programmar
+* **Claude AI** - Backup Programmar

-* **DeepSeek** - New Programmar
+* **Deepseek** - Backup of Backup Programmar

-* **Gemini (Pro)** - Deprecated Use
+* **Gemini** - Deprecated of Use

+BUT IN THE HONOR OF GEMINI VELOSTRAP LIVED AND SUCCEEDED.
+WE SHALL HONOR HIM TILL VELOSTRAP ENDS.
+HE WAS A GREAT ASSSISTANT BUT SADLY FAILED THE MINIMUM EXPECTIONS.
+Sad to see the first to go, but we shall never forget his honor.

 ---

 ## ❓ Frequently Asked Questions

-Q: Is this Roblox Launcher Malware?
+Q: Is this Malware?

 A: No, VeloStrap is source-available and for everyone to read, learn or study from.
 Any websites claiming to be us, please double check with the official links linked within discord and Github.

 Q: What can I delete without breaking VeloStrap?

 A: You can delete the following folders: custom-fastflags, roblox download folder.
-You can delete the following files: config.json, profile_saves.json, disclaimer.json.
+You can delete the following files: Config.json, profile_saves.json.
-Though this means you will lose your saved data.
+Though this means you will lose your saved fastflags/mods or custom fastflags.

+---

+## ⚙ Features

+- Profile System
+- Fastflags
+- Mods
+- Appearance changing
+- and more to explore!

 ---